silentsilas/playground/src/posts/thoughts/altered-states-of-consciousness.md

 layout: thoughts
 ---

 I've been obsessed with neuroscience as of late.
-What follows are just a few points I found remarkable in my reading of <a href="https://mitpress.mit.edu/books/altered-states-consciousness">Altered States of Consciousness - Experiences Out of Time and Self</a> by Marc Wittmann.
+What follows are just a few points I found remarkable in my reading of <a href="https://mitpress.mit.edu/books/altered-states-consciousness" target="_blank" class="link-primary">Altered States of Consciousness - Experiences Out of Time and Self</a> by Marc Wittmann.

 In a life or death situation, it's quite blurry whether people truly experience time in slow motion, or if they only remember their emotionally-charged event that way.
 It's a difficult phenomenon to replicate in a laboratory setting for obvious reasons.
 Witmann's theory, however, is that precisely this "perception of bodily processes is connected to time consciousness".
 Their mind is fully-engaged and recording every detail of these precious moments. [p.11]